Dutch Oven Beef Stew

 Instructions

-• Sauté the vegetables: In the same pot you cooked the beef, add the onions, celery, and carrots.
-Cook until soft (about 4-5 minutes) with a pinch of salt.
-Then, add the minced garlic for 1 minute.
-If the bottom of the pan is dry, add a splash of beef broth to deglaze the bottom using your spoon to scrape up any bits from the bottom.
+• Sauté the vegetables, then the tomato paste.
+In the same pot you cooked the beef, add the onions, celery, and carrots.
+Cook until soft (about 4-5 minutes) with a healthy pinch of salt.
+Then add the minced garlic for 1 minute.
+If the bottom of the pan is really dry, add a splash of beef broth to deglaze the bottom using your spoon to scrape up any bits.
+Add the tomato paste and cook for 2 minutes with the vegetables.

-• Cover and roast.
-Cover the pot with a fitted lid, and roast for 1 and 30 minutes at 375F.
-Peek at the stew at the 1-hour mark and add any extra broth if needed.
-When it's finished, add the chopped parsley, taste, and season with additional salt & black pepper until the flavor is just right.
+• Cover and braise.
+Cover the pot with a fitted lid, bring it to a gentle simmer, then place the pot in the oven to braise for 90 minutes at 375°F. When it's finished, add the chopped parsley, taste, and season with additional salt & black pepper if needed.
 Then serve!

 Notes